naufalhilmi12345/dataCode/Data Analysis/README.md

-# 🛠 Data Scientist - Project Repository
+# 🛠 Data Analysis - Project Repository

 Welcome to the **Data Analysis** folder!
 This section contains code and notebooks related to tasks and projects carried out as a **Data Analyst**.